naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 For the uninitiated, these LeetCode interviews are designed to test an engineer's "fundamentals".
 They place a particular emphasis on using less common data structures or algorithms -- stuff most programmers haven't studied since college --  usually paired with a "trick" to make the problem more difficult.
 Here's the breakdown of a typical 1 hour long interview:

-1. The interviewers introduce themselves, and ask the applicant to introduce themselves \[~5-10 minutes]
+1. The interviewers spend 5-10 minutes introducing themselves, and asking the candidate to do the same
-2. The interviewers may engage in a few behavioral questions \[~10-15 minutes, often skipped or done at the end]
+2. The interviewers may engage in a few behavioral questions, taking ~10-15 minutes.
+This is often skipped or done at the end.
 3. A programmer is presented with a logic / programming problem.
 They are usually given anywhere from 25-40 minutes to:

    * Understand the problem
    * Determine the optimal solution (by figuring out the trick, correct data structure, and algorithm)
    * Write it up on a whiteboard
    * Explain their answer to the interviewers, and modify their solution to solve additional constraints by their interviewers
-4. Interviewers allow the programmer to ask the interviewers questions about the company \[~5-10 minutes]
+4. Interviewers allow anywhere from 0-10 minutes for the programmer to ask the interviewers questions about the company.

 Now imagine doing this 2-4 times in the process of interviewing with 1 company.
 You may be thinking, "its not so bad", consider this: my last interviewing period lasted about 4 months, and I had repeated this process with 30 companies.
 Thats a **lot** of interviews, all following the same routine.
 With every rejection, I felt a sting of pride -- I *knew* I was good, but I struggled with these interviews because I couldn't solve these problems fast enough.